mathieu-aubin/video-dl/README.md

--q:	Quiet mode: useful for crontab jobs, automatically enables -a.
+-q              Quiet mode: useful for crontab jobs, automatically enables -a.

--a:	Automatic/Andrea mode: automatically download the video in the maximum quality.
+-a              Automatic mode: automatically download the video in the maximum quality.

+-b              Use built-in API engine: requires additional programs and may not work properly on some systems but may be faster than the API server.

--f:	Reads URL(s) from specified text file(s).
+-f              Read URL(s) from specified text file(s).
+If specified, you cannot provide URLs as arguments.

---player=player: Play the video instead of downloading it using specified player, mplayer if none specified.
+-p=player       Play the video instead of downloading it using specified player, mplayer if none specified.

---help:	Show this extremely helpful message.
+--help          Show this extremely helpful message.